 Yes, there are drug gangs in border towns.

 If you're going to Puerto Vallarta, Acapulco, Cancun, Guadalajara, or just about anywhere else in Mexico, you won't see it.
-Use basic travel precautions in Mexico and the same common sense you'd use in a U.S. city and you'll be perfectly safe.
-I've now visited over 70 countries and I'd say Mexico ranks as one of the top places I've felt most safe in.
+Use basic travel precautions in Mexico and the same common sense you'd use in a U.S. city, and you'll be perfectly safe.

 Do read a little about taxi safety to avoid scams or worse.
-And the whole cop-bribing thing is going away in Mexico -- the situation will probably never come up.
+And the whole cop-bribing thing is going away in Mexico—the situation will probably never come up.
 Ask to see the jefe (chief) if you think a cop wants a bribe, and chances are it ends then and there.
-Over eight months of travel, I've never even heard of anyone been bribed in the country.

 This is both true and false.

 Some prescription drugs in the U.S. are readily available over the counter in Mexico without you needing to provide a prescription.
-You can also easily buy birth control pills and antibiotics from a pharmacy without having to see a doctor -- and they're very affordable, too -- around $15 a month.
-If in doubt, head to a pharmacy and ask what they have on offer for your ailment -- they'll likely have just what you need without you having to visit a doctor.
+You can also easily buy birth control pills and antibiotics from a pharmacy without having to see a doctor.
+They're very affordable, too—around $15 a month.
+If in doubt, head to a pharmacy and ask what they have on offer for your ailment.
+They'll likely have just what you need without you having to visit a doctor.

-Some drugs like Xanax and Vicodin, though, will require your U.S. prescription in order for you to get your hands on them.
+Some drugs like Xanax and Vicodin, though, will require your U.S. prescription for you to buy them.

 As always when you travel, remember to carry any prescription medicine in its drugstore-labeled bottle bearing your name, and your life will be easier if you are searched at customs.